Building Community muscle -

 By illuminating the far-reaching effects of community initiatives, Ripple Effects Mapping offers a powerful tool for understanding and demonstrating the true value of volunteer efforts.

-After watching the video, explore this Ripple Effect Mapping Toolkit to learn more about how you can demonstrate the volunteer impact in your community.
+After watching the video, explore this Ripple Effect Mapping Toolkit to learn more about demonstrating the volunteer impact in your community.
 This can be a powerful, team-building activity to celebrate your collective work.

 Reflection